functionaldude/realtime-chat/README.md

 ## Code structure

-The source code is written in Kotlin to make developing cross-platform easier, it is divided into 4 main modules:
+The source code is written in Kotlin to make developing cross-platform easier, it is divided into the following modules:

 | module         |                                                                         |
 |----------------|-------------------------------------------------------------------------|